-Spider-Man’s foes have never been the focus of the Spider-Man films in a way that the Joker or Lex Luthor or even Thanos has been in other superhero movies.
-None of the bad guys in Spider-Man comics has ever come close to the cultural cachet of those villains.
+Spider-Man’s foes have never been the focus of the Spider-Man films in the way that the Joker or Lex Luthor or Thanos have been in other superhero movies.
+None of the bad guys in the Spider-Man comics has ever come close to the cultural cachet of those villains.
 This makes a certain amount of sense.
 The best villains are natural reciprocals of the heroes they battle: The Joker and Batman are two halves of the same coin, cursed to battle forever, and Lex Luthor represents the last vestige of human ingenuity trying to take out the all-powerful alien who reminds us of our own weaknesses.
 But how do you play off a Queens teenager?
 Who’s his natural flip side?

 It’s tough to find one, and it’s a reason that, throughout a few iterations of Spider-Man films, the villains just don’t stand out like they do in many other superhero movies.
-That’s no offense to some of the excellent actors who have battled Spidey.
+That’s no offense to some of the excellent actors who have tangled with Spidey.
 But in the end, they’re beating up on a kid.
 It’s an uphill battle!

-Jamie Foxx, The Amazing Spider-Man 2
+Jamie Foxx, The Amazing Spider-Man 2 and Spider-Man: No Way Home

 Here’s a helpful rule of thumb: If you’re making a superhero movie, don’t have your bad guy dress up all in blue.
 X-Men: Apocalypse’s En Sabah Nur and Batman & Robin’s Mr. Freeze were utter duds who essentially killed off their respective franchises, and Jamie Foxx’s portrayal of the nerdy Max Dillon similarly highlighted everything that was disastrous about The Amazing Spider-Man 2.
 You can’t completely blame the Oscar-winning actor, although his cartoonish portrayal of Dillon, who will become the all-powerful Electro, is broad in a way that modern-day superhero movies try to avoid.
 But like Oscar Isaac and Arnold Schwarzenegger, he’s trapped behind azure makeup and CGI, which make the character seem mostly lifeless, not terrifying.
+It’s some consolation that Foxx’s villain receives a better platform in Spider-Man: No Way Home, a far superior film to The Amazing Spider-Man 2, but bringing this bad guy back didn’t necessarily change our mind about his general meh-ness among Spidey’s onscreen foes.

 Topher Grace, Spider-Man 3

-Even before Tom Hardy played a muscular but extremely weird Venom in last year’s surprise (and truly bizarre) hit, Topher Grace was an odd fit as the journalist who becomes a symbiote with an alien being, transforming into Spider-Man’s hated enemy.
+Even before Tom Hardy played a muscular but extremely weird Venom in 2018’s surprise (and truly bizarre) hit, Topher Grace was an odd fit as the journalist who becomes a symbiote with an alien being, transforming into Spider-Man’s hated enemy.
 Grace is strangely smug before he turns into Venom, and that smugness makes it difficult to find him too intimidating after he does.
 Mostly, you’re just thinking, “Wait, am I supposed to be scared of Topher Grace right now?”
 Grace himself even admitted it was lousy casting.
 We do not disagree.

 Paul Giamatti, The Amazing Spider-Man 2